Recent Top Posts

 Pithy, precise, profound — those are the kinds of quotes God often uses to quicken and soften our hearts.
 A wise, couple-sentence summation of God’s truth often stills my anxious heart, or alerts me to lies I’m believing in the … Continue reading

-She burst through the kitchen door that early-summer night and plopped herself up on the counter next to my dish-filled sink, overflowing with vivid details of blue hydrangeas.
-Effervescent with excitement, she stumbled over words, trying to describe the deep … Continue reading
+She burst through the door that early-summer evening and sat herself on the kitchen counter next to my dish-filled sink, bubbling over with vivid details of the hydrangeas she’d seen.
+Effervescent with excitement, she tried to describe the deep greens … Continue reading